oilstel/elliott/_posts/2019-08-18-exploring-the-vastness-of-a-website.md

 ![](https://files.elliott.computer/images/muxtape.jpg)

 Interestingly, this feature alone replaced the need for a search.
 The site became centered around exploring mixes instead of searching for a particular mix or a song.
 I remember spending hours refreshing the homepage, clicking through to a mix, listening, and heading back to the homepage to find another.
 I'd never experienced anything like this on a website.
 It truly felt like I was exploring a vast archive similar to the experience of wandering through a library and randomly choosing a title from a shelf.
-It was a completely new experience and it all came from a simple random function.
+It was a completely new feeling and it all came from a simple random function.

 Though I doubt anything like Muxtape will ever exist again, I don't think the idea of exploring a website through randomization has to be completely lost.
 This simple design decision showed how useful randomization can be without any sort of curation or personalization.